-The moment your tattoo artist wraps your fresh tattoo at the end of your session, it begins its healing process.
+The moment your artist wraps your fresh tattoo at the end of your session, it begins its healing process.
 Typically, a tattoo can take anywhere from three to six weeks to heal itself, then a further three months to be able to withstand the heat from the sun.

 During the first week, your tattoo will need help to repair and regenerate itself.
 You will need to wash it with anti-bacterial wash and apply the appropriate tattoo aftercare cream and lotions.